AdaCore/learn/courses/intro-to-ada/chapters/modular_programming.rst

     your code in one file, or use your own file naming conventions.
 In practice, however, an implementation will have specific rules.
 With GNAT, each top-level compilation unit needs to go into a separate file.
-In the example above, the ``Week`` package will be in an ``.ads`` file (for Ada specification), and the ``Main`` procedure will be in an ``.adb`` file (for Ada body).
+In the example above, the :ada:`Week` package will be in an ``.ads`` file (for Ada specification), and the :ada:`Main` procedure will be in an ``.adb`` file (for Ada body).

 Using a package
 ---------------

 As we have seen above, the :ada:`with` clause indicates a dependency on another package.
-However, every reference to an entity coming from the ``Week`` package had to be prefixed by the full name of the package.
+However, every reference to an entity coming from the :ada:`Week` package had to be prefixed by the full name of the package.
 It is possible to make every entity of a package visible directly in the current scope, using the :ada:`use` clause.

 In fact, we have been using the :ada:`use` clause since almost the beginning of